 By consensus.

-Uh that's by fact and consensus both.
+That's by fact and consensus, both.

-that's my consensus too, Rush.
+That's my consensus, too, Rush.

-Here we have you keeping us informed on what's going on in the war against terrorism.
+Here, we have you keeping us informed on what's going on in the war against terrorism.

 And you go a step further.

-You warned American people what's gonna happen if you don't get the head out of the sand, and thank God we have you.
+You warn the American people what's going to happen if they don't get their head out the sand.

-Wow, you have just called me the modern day Edward R. Murrow.
+Wow, you have just called me the modern-day Edward R. Murrow.

-Well, I feel that way.
+I feel that way.

 Well, I hope so, Rush.